 Change can cause people to feel emotions like stress, anxiety, anguish, and sadness.
 Some might feel one emotion more than the other.
 But for others, all of these emotions can cycle through their psyche in short periods of time.

 It is important for a party to deal with these emotions.
 For many, seeing a counselor or other mental health professional in a divorce can help.
-Nobody should be ashamed about seeking help through a difficult time.
+Nobody should be ashamed of seeking help through a difficult time.
 It’s not a sign of weakness, but a sign of strength.

 Ultimately, dealing with the emotions early in the process can help lead a party to a logical place.
 Logic allows people to make rational decisions.
 Logic can cause people to see the forest from the bark on the trees.
-Ultimately, this can help a party make the correct decisions in terms of deciding what settlement terms might be advantageous, whether to settle or go trial and/or deciding whether mediation or collaborative law make sense.
+Ultimately, this can help a party make the correct decisions in terms of deciding what settlement terms might be advantageous, whether to settle or go trial and/or deciding whether mediation or collaborative law makes sense.

-So, in the end, to get to a logical place, it is important try to work through the emotions.
+So, in the end, to get to a logical place, it is important to try to work through the emotions.
 Working through the emotions as best as possible, and also recognizing their existence, is really critical for most parties.

 If you are going through a divorce or family law matter, Stange Law Firm, PC can help.
-We offices throughout Missouri and Illinois and have a new office in Springfield, Illinois opening in February for those seeking divorce or family law attorney.
+We offices throughout Missouri and Illinois and have a new office in Springfield, Illinois opening in February for those seeking divorce or family law attorneys.